NeurodataWithoutBorders/nwb-overview/docs/source/index.rst

 e.g., :hdmf-docs:`HDMF <>` and the :ndx-catalog:`Neurodata Extension Catalog`.

-Underlying all of this, is the :nwb-schema-docs:`NWB Format Specification <>`, which---in conjunction with the definition of the :nwb-schema-language-docs:`specification language <>` and :nwb-storage-docs:`data storage <>`---formally defines and governs the NWB data standard.
+Underlying all of this, is the :nwb-schema-docs:`NWB Format Specification <>`, which---in conjunction with the definition of the NWB  :nwb-schema-language-docs:`specification language <>` and :nwb-storage-docs:`data storage <>`---formally defines and governs the NWB data standard.

 Last, but not least, there is a growing collection of :ref:`analysistools-home` (gray) developed by the broader neurophysiology community that support NWB.